obscour/A.Eye/README.md

 ## Features

-- Dashboard for parents/teachers to track progress.
+- Dashboard for learners to track progress.
 - Tracks performance per Braille letter.
 - QR for easier log in.